CansuG/MaterialRequirementsPlanning/README.md

 Program takes input which is 0 0 0 60 100 0 50 0 30 0 as first component's 10 week's gross requirement.

-According to those inputs and constans, MRP solutions of each item are calculated.
-They are shown as output
+According to those inputs and constans, MRP solutions of each item are calculated and shown.